jpobzy/L4D-UW-helper/README.md

 ## VPK Instructions
-This option is the easiest and safest method to intall the autoconfig while ensuring that your previous keybinds do not get lost
    - First download the .VPK file
    - Once the file is downloaded open to  `.../steamapps/common/Left 4 Dead/left4dead/addons`
    - Drag the VPK file to the addons folder